 Example: Dessert analogy

 Your roommate restricts her dessert choices by having a different dessert every day.
-Imagine that your roommate has a sweet tooth, so she is delighted to discover that the college cafeteria offers seven dessert choices.
+Imagine that your roommate has a sweet tooth, and she is delighted to discover that the college cafeteria offers seven dessert choices.
 A week later, she decides to have a different dessert every day.

 There will be seven desserts to choose from on Monday.
 She can choose from any of the six remaining options during Tuesday’s dessert selection.
 The five remaining options will be available to her on Wednesday.